k-vaughn/NTCIP-8008/docs/examples.md

             The type of admonition defines the color and icon used in the banner of the box.
     ```

+!!! note
+    When rendered to a PDF, a collapsable box is always shown expanded, but includes a downward arrow (&#8744;) in the title bar.

 ### Content Tabs {.annex}

 As shown in these examples, boxes can also have multiple tabs.
 This is achieved by using three equal signs (=).